An Avocado, Kiwi and Spinach Heart Healthy Green Smoothie

 - Half a large or a whole small avocado.

 - 2 kiwifruit, scooped out of their skin.

 - Half an inch of fresh ginger with the skin cut off.

 - 1 teaspoon of turmeric, preferably high curcumin like this one I use.

-- Optional: A couple of drops of stevia like this for extra sweetness.
+- Optional: A couple of drops of stevia for extra sweetness.
 Definitely don’t use sugar if you are making up this smoothie for your heart health.

-- Optional: A scoop of powdered greens, like this excellent superfood blend reviewed here, will significantly increase the health benefits of this smoothie.
+- Optional: A scoop of this polyphenol-rich red superfood powder will further increase the cardiovascular benefits of this smoothie.